Be wary about pump sizes, energy “star ratings” and running cost claims

 - The size of the heater (the quicker the spa heats the sooner the pump turns off)

 Salt can only be used to sanitise water when it is transformed (by a salt chlorinator) into chlorine.
-If you are using your swim spa cold then this is suitable but if you are wanting to heat it then this form of chlorine does not suit hot water (and you’ll have to add extra chlorine or bromine).
-Also, the form of chlorine generated by a salt chlorinator can be very corrosive to your heater element so be wary of “chlorine-free” salt water spas.
+But as this form of chlorine does not suit hot water you’ll have to add extra chlorine or bromine.
+This basic form of chlorine created by salt chlorinators is very corrosive and will damage your heater element so be wary of “chlorine-free” salt water spas.

 Do UV “sterilisers” work?

 This form of water treatment is only successful when a very large UV bulb is used (16 watt minimum) and when the water has enough contact time with the UV bulb.
-The standard UV system with a chrome/ stainless metal tube is only designed for water flow from a tap and will NOT kill germs – especially in a large body of water.
-You also need to know that you will have to replace the UV bulb yearly at significant cost.
-Unless you fit a large, more expensive system like “Ultrazone” unit (that combines U.V. and Ozone to create hydroxyl radicals – the most powerful oxidiser available), then don’t expect any benefits, only maintenance costs.
+The standard UV system with a chrome/ stainless metal tube is only designed for water flow from a tap and will NOT kill germs – plus you need to replace the UV bulb yearly at significant cost.
+Unless you fit a large, more expensive system like “Ultrazone” unit that combines UV and Ozone to create hydroxyl radicals, then don’t expect any benefits, only maintenance.